-I don’t know if your anything like me but the first few signs that Spring and I’m already planning in my head what our Spring/Summer is will look like.
+I don’t know if you’re like me but the first few signs that Spring is here and I’m already planning what our Spring/Summer will look like.

 Life tends to get busy for us in the warmer months.